kaianicole/edit-asr-captions/index.md

 In addition to fixing errors made in the auto-generated captions, there may be additional information you need to add to the captions to make them useful.

 ### Speaker names
 If you have more than one voice speaking, you should capture who is speaking.
 To do so, add the speaker's name before the caption segment each time the speaker switches.
-There are several standard ways to denote a speaker, including
+There are several standard ways to denote a speaker:
-`(Speaker Name)
+-`(Speaker Name)
 Captioned line of text`

-or

-`Speaker Name: Captioned line of text`
+-`Speaker Name: Captioned line of text`

 Whichever method you choose, keep the following points in mind.
 - Use a consistent method throughout the video
 - Do not add the speaker information before every caption segment, only when the speaker switches
-- If you do not know a speaker's name, use an alternative such as (Speaker #1) or (Narrator).
+- If you do not know a speaker's name, use an alternative such as `(Speaker #1)` or `(Narrator)`.

 *add before/after example here*